-Using STATISTICA we can add this new variable with the Add Variable option of the Insert menu.
-The variable specification window shown in Figure 2.6 will then be displayed, where we would fill in, namely, the number of variables to be added, their names and formulas used to compute them.
+The addition of a new variable in STATISTICA is made with the Add Variable option of the Insert menu.
+The variable specification window shown in Figure 2.7 will then be displayed, where one would fill in, namely, the number of variables to be added, their names and the formulas used to compute them.
 In this case, the formula is:

-'''

-1 + (v1>20) + (v1>80).

-'''
+$$1+(v1>20)+(v1>80)$$ .

-In STATISTICA, variables are symbolically denoted by v, followed by a number representing the position of the variable column in the spreadsheet.
+In STATISTICA variables are symbolically denoted by v followed by a number representing the position of the variable column in the spreadsheet.
 Since Pmax happens to be the first column, it is then denoted v1.
 The cases column is v0.
 It is also possible to use variable identifiers in formulas instead of v-notations.